Information security indicators

 In information technology, benchmarking of computer security requires measurements for comparing both different IT systems and single IT systems in dedicated situations.
 The technical approach is a pre-defined catalog of security events (security incident and vulnerability) together with corresponding formula for the calculation of security indicators that are accepted and comprehensive.

+Within the recent years, many companies and organizations have emphasized the importance of security indicators (ISIs).
+These indicators are measurable signals that can help assess, monitor, and improve the security of an organization.
+ISIs can translate intricate security processes, breaking them down so they can be observed easily so decision-makers can understand if their defenses are working well, if there are risks, and where they can improve.